 - Gender imbalance and its impact on the built environment sector

-To secure the insight we needed we’ve run:
+To secure the insight we needed we’ve used a variety of techniques and tools within our construction market research:

 - Online research studies